-10 7.
-(1) A person applying for registration as a voter must do so-
+7. (1) A person applying for registration as a voter must do so-

-- (a) in the prescribed manner; and - (b) only for the voting district in which that person is ordinarily resident. - (2) For the purposes of this section the head office in the Republic of a person referred to in section 33(1)(a)(ii) is regarded as the ordinary place of residence of that person or a member of that person's household.
+(a) in the prescribed manner; and

+(b) only for the voting district in which that person is ordinarily resident.

+(2) For the purposes of this section the head office in the Republic of a person referred to in section 33(1)(a)(ii) is regarded as the ordinary place of residence of that person or 20 a member of that person's household.

-Registration
+Registration -

-- 8.(1) If satisfied that a person's application for registration complies with this Act, the chief electoral officer must register that person as a voter by making the requisite entries - (2) The chief electoral officer may not register a person as a voter if that person- 20 - "(a) has applied for registration fraudulently or otherwise than in the prescribed manner; - (b) is not a South African citizen; - (c) has been declared by the High Court to be of unsound mind or mentally - (d) is detained under the Mental Health Act, 1973 (Act No. 18 of 1973); or - (e) is not ordinarily resident in the voting district for which that person has applied for registration. - (3) A person's name may not be entered in the voters' roll for more than one voting district.
-30
+8. (1) If satisfied that a person's application for registration complies with this Act, the chief electoral officer must register that person as a voter by making the requisite entries in the voters' roll.

+(2) The chief electoral officer may not register a person as a voter if that person-

+(a) has applied for registration fraudulently or otherwise than in the prescribed manner; 307 100

+- (b) is not a South African citizen;200 - (c) has been declared by the High Court to be of unsound mind or mentally 30 disordered; - (d) is detained under the Mental Health Act, 1973 (Act No. 18 of 1973); or and 1973 (Act No. 18 of - (e) is not ordinarily resident in the voting district for which that person has applied for registration.

+(3) A person's name may not be entered in the voters' roll for more than one voting 35 district.